In case you missed it

 Don't just guess or eyeball the school.
 To reiterate the sucker-punch lesson from above, just because a school is across the street or next door from a building does not mean it is your zoned school.

-Don't take someone's word for it, even someone who lives in the building you are thinking of moving to or in the neighborhood.
+Don't take someone's word for it, even someone who lives in the building you are considering or in the neighborhood.
 They might be relying on outdated or incorrect information, especially if their children graduated a long time ago.
 Things happen, zones get redrawn.
 The building may have been zoned for the school in the past but is now outside the boundary.

 Don't take a broker’s word for it, either, whether the information is in a listing or comes up in conversation.
 (Brokers, who are people after all, can be misinformed or relying on outdated information.)